Major Minor Information

 - All certificates must be declared in the Fall 2014 catalog and forward in order to complete and cannot be retroactively awarded.
 The catalog used to determine certificate requirements is the catalog in effect at the time the certificate is declared.
 If a certificate is being completed in conjunction with a major, it does not have to follow the major catalog year.

 - Each catalog is in effect for a six-year time limit.
 At any time, or at the expiration of a catalog’s six-year time limit, you may select any subsequent catalog up to and including the current one, provided you are or were in attendance at the University during that academic year.
-You will need to submit the Undergraduate Certificate Program form to the Office of the Registrar.
+You will need to submit the Undergraduate Certificate Declaration form to the Office of the Registrar.

-- If your certificate program does not exist in the desired subsequent catalog, you must instead declare a different certificate, also using the Undergraduate Certificate Program form.
+- If your certificate program does not exist in the desired subsequent catalog, you must instead declare a different certificate, also using the Undergraduate Certificate Declaration form.
 If your certificate has changed names in the subsequent catalog, you must obtain signature approval from the academic department of the new certificate.

 - Certificates are not recognized nor awarded at the commencement ceremony.